The typical real estate commission in NYC is 5% to 6% of the sale price. Broker commissions are the highest seller closing cost in New York City.

-You’ve probably heard that the traditional sales commission to sell your home in NYC is 5-6% as is the case nationwide.
 According to recent articles by the New York Times and The Economist, the national average real estate commission charged by real estate agents to sell a home stood at 5.4%.
-Despite the average sales price in NYC now hovering over $1.73 million, real estate commissions in NYC have remained stubbornly fixed at 5-6%.
+Real estate commission rates are the highest in Manhattan and nearby neighborhoods in Brooklyn and Queens, such as Park Slope, Brooklyn Heights and Long Island City.

-To make matters worse, most MLS broker databases only record the buyer agent ‘co-broke’ commission amount (as opposed to the total commission rate, including what is earned by the listing agent).
-Buyer agent commission data in MLS is typically no longer visible once a deal closes, which means that even real estate professionals with MLS access are unable to view historical commission data being charged by fellow listing agents in NYC.
+Buyer agent commission data in MLS is typically no longer visible once a deal closes.
+This means that even real estate professionals with MLS access are unable to view historical commission data being charged by fellow listing agents in NYC.

 Moreover, NYC listing agents will typically avoid publicly answering any questions involving what the normal or average real estate commission is in NYC as it can be a sign of collusion and price-fixing.

-The average real estate commission rate in New York City has remained elevated for a number of reasons, including the following:
+The average real estate commission rate in New York City has remained elevated for a number of reasons which include: